 Many student grant access during Bulldog Basics, TLU's advising and registration days prior to the beginning of classes their first year, and parents will then have access within about two weeks.
 If your student did not grant you access during Bulldog Basics, you can ask them to log in to MyTLU, select the Student tab, click on Set FERPA Permissions and follow the instructions.
 The person receiving permissions will be given a MyTLU account and access to the information specified by the student.
 Your student reserves the right to restrict permission and revoke access at any time.

-Each month of the academic year (August through May), the Parent Newsletter is published on MyTLU.
-The Parent Newsletter keeps you informed of important announcements and upcoming dates on the academic calendar and serves as a reminder of services TLU offers students to ensure their success.
+Each month of the academic year (August through May), TLU Parent News is sent electronically to parents of Texas Lutheran University students.
+TLU Parent News keeps you informed of important announcements and upcoming dates on the academic calendar and serves as a reminder of services TLU offers students to ensure their success.
 From registration to residence halls to reading the latest Student Health 101 tips, the newsletter helps parents stay in touch.

 Parent Handbook & Calendar